6th Global Thinkers Forum Awards for Excellence

 Award Honourees are nominated by the GTF Advisory Board and selected development committee members, but there is also an open call for nominations of appropriate individuals, companies or NGOs.
 All nominated entities must have a proven record of high integrity, recognition and can serve as role models for successful leadership, forward thinking and positive change.

 An additional Athena40 recognition was given to Her Royal Highness Princess Sumaya bint El Hassan, President of the Royal Scientific Society, for her services to women’s leadership and empowerment.
-Athena40 is the first ever global ranking of the top 40 most powerful female minds.
+Athena40 is the first ever global list of the top 40 most powerful female minds.
 Launched in Paris at UNESCO in March 2018, it acknowledges the work of the 40 most dynamic, active and fearless female thought leaders, columnists, commentators and activists across all industries and from all over the world.
-The first ranking will be announced in March 2020.
+The first list will be announced in 2020.

 Other notable opinion formers and global thinkers who attended: Doug Wills (Managing Editor, ESI Media), Patrick Fleming (Development Director, British Library), Marc Ventresca(Professor, Saïd Business School), Haifa Al Kaylani (Founder, Arab International Women’s Forum), Chris Gaunt (Chairman, British Chamber of Commerce in Turkey), Haitham Mattar (CEO Ras Al Khaimah Tourism Development Authority), Tim Willcox (BBC News), Michael Economakis (Executive Vice Chairman and CEO A.G.
 Leventis Group, Nigeria), Akinwole Omoboriowo II (Chairman and CEO, Genesis Energy Holdings), Deema Bibi (CEO INJAZ), Elizabeth Campbell (leader, Royal Borough of Kensington & Chelsea), Parminder Vir CEO, Tony Elumelu Foundation and Valentino Zuchetti (First Soloist, Royal Ballet).